 Focus on the important topics first.
 Make creative notes for quick revision using graphs/maps.
 After you have completed the important chapters, look at the pending ones.
 Understand and do not memorise.

-4. Solve sample papers
+4. Solve Sample Papers

 Solve at least 2 sample papers to get into the exam mode.
-Sample papers help you to assess where you are spending the maximum time and optimise your strategy.
+Sample papers help you to assess where you are spending the maximum time and optimize your strategy.
 Oswal Gurkul sample papers for CBSE, ICSE and ISC boards offer 5-7 sample papers for each subject.
 These sample papers curated by experts will make your preparation easier.